OpenEvalProject/evals/manuscripts/elife-97854/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/97854/elife-97854-fig6-v1.jpg)

 **Figure 6.:** (A–D) STC-1 cells were transfected with mouse control or Piezo1 expression plasmids for 48 hr.
 Piezo1 (A) and Gcg (B) mRNA levels in STC-1 cells.
 (C) GLP-1 concentrations in culture medium.
 (D) Whole-cell extracts underwent western blot with indicated antibodies.
 (E–H) Stable knockdown of Piezo1 in STC-1 cells.
 Piezo1 (E) and Gcg (F) mRNA levels in STC-1 cells.
 (G) GLP-1 concentrations in culture medium.
 (H) Whole-cell extracts underwent western blot with indicated antibodies.
 Data are represented as mean ± SEM Data are represented as mean ± SEM and are representative of six biological replicates.
-Significance was determined by Student’s t test, *p<0.05, **p<0.01, ***p<0.001.Figure 6—source data 1.Figure 6D and H, indicating the relevant bands and treatments.Figure 6—source data 2.Figure 6D and H.Figure 6—source data 3.Figure 6.
+Significance was determined by Student’s t test, *p<0.05, **p<0.01, ***p<0.001.

-## Piezo1 regulates GLP-1 production through CaMKKβ/CaMKIV and mTOR in STC-1 cells
+### Piezo1 regulates GLP-1 production through CaMKKβ/CaMKIV and mTOR in STC-1 cells

 Next, we examined whether CaMKKβ/CaMKIV and mTOR signaling mediates the effects of Piezo1 on GLP-1 production.
 Overexpression of CaMKKβ or CaMKIV increased CaMKKβ/CaMKIV and mTOR signaling activity, resulting in increased synthesis and secretion of GLP-1 (Figure 7A–C).
 In contrast, the CaMKKβ inhibitor STO-609, downregulated CaMKKβ/CaMKIV and mTOR signaling, as well as GLP-1 synthesis and secretion (Figure 7D–F).
 Inhibition of mTORC1 activity by rapamycin suppressed GLP-1 production induced by Yoda1, which was associated with inhibition of mTOR signaling (Figure 7G–I).

 ![Figure 7.](https://cdn.elifesciences.org/articles/97854/elife-97854-fig7-v1.jpg)

 **Figure 7.:** (A–C) STC-1 cells were transfected with GFP, CaMKKβ or CaMKIV plasmids for 48 hr.
 (A) Gcg mRNA levels in STC-1 cells.
 (B) GLP-1 concentrations in culture medium.
 (C) Whole-cell extracts underwent western blot with indicated antibodies.
 (D–F) STC-1 cells were treated with CaMKKβ inhibitor STO-609 (10 μmol/L) for 24 hr.
 (D) Gcg mRNA levels in STC-1 cells.
 (E) GLP-1 concentrations in culture medium.
 (F) Whole-cell extracts underwent western blot with indicated antibodies.
 (G–I) STC-1 cells were pretreated with Rapamycin (50 nmol/L) for 1 hr, then treated with Yoda1 (5 μmol/L) for 24 hr.
 (G) Gcg mRNA levels in STC-1 cells.
 (H) GLP-1 concentrations in the culture medium.
 (I) Whole-cell extracts underwent western blot with indicated antibodies.
 Data are represented as mean ± SEM and are representative of six biological replicates.
-Significance was determined by Student’s t test for comparison between two groups, and by one-way ANOVA for comparison among three groups or more, *p<0.05, **p<0.01, ***p<0.001.Figure 7—source data 1.Figure 7C, F and I, indicating the relevant bands and treatments.Figure 7—source data 2.Figure 7C, F and I.Figure 7—source data 3.Figure 7.
+Significance was determined by Student’s t test for comparison between two groups, and by one-way ANOVA for comparison among three groups or more, *p<0.05, **p<0.01, ***p<0.001.

 ## Discussion